EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: EnchantDance

 \subsection{Genre Prediction Network}

 Existing genre prediction methods are frequently hampered by a lack of generalization, attributable to the scarcity of large-scale music-dance datasets.
-To address this issue, we have incorporated the large-scale ChoreoSpectrum3D dataset into the Audio Spectrogram Transformer (AST) network~\cite{gong2021ast} for finetune.
+To address this issue, we have incorporated the large-scale ChoreoSpectrum3D dataset into the Audio Spectrogram Transformer (AST) network~\cite{gong2021ast} for finetuning.
+Our architecture, inspired by the efficiency of LoRA-style fine-tuning, adapts pre-trained AST representations through learnable CNN-based skip connections.
+This design allows the model to synergize foundational audio features with domain-specific nuances from our ChoreoSpectrum3D dataset, ultimately extracting a 438-D stylistic vector for dance guidance.

 Additionally, the AST network has been established on the foundation of ImageNet~\cite{russakovsky2015imagenet} and fine-tuned using training on the AudioSet dataset~\cite{hershey2017cnn}.
 To begin, we process the music waveform by transforming it into a 2D spectrogram.
-This spectrogram is then divided into a sequence of non-overlapping patch blocks.
-Consequently, we linearly project each patch block into a one-dimensional patch embedding.
-Furthermore, each patch embedding incorporates a learnable positional embedding.
+This spectrogram is partitioned into non-overlapping patch blocks, which are linearly projected into one-dimensional embeddings and augmented with learnable positional encodings.
+By fine-tuning this architecture on our extensive dataset, we ensure the contextual consistency of the generated dance motions.

 The resulting patch sequence is then fed into a Transformer encoder, which generates high-level features for subsequent classification.
 This part of the network employs the pre-trained network and then performs fine-tuning when migrating to our dataset.
 Specifically, we introduce a simple CNN block to incorporate the output from the pre-training model.
 Utilizing skip connections, we combine this output with the output of the pre-training model.
 Finally, this combined output is passed through a final MLP classifier to predict the music genre category.
 The final music genre category is encoded using one-hot embedding, and the genre prediction network is optimized through supervised training using cross-entropy loss.